therealchjones/mffer/docs/Development.md

 9. Test autoanalyze

 ### Testing releases

-"Semi-automated" testing of [releases](#releasing-mffer) is currently done using virtual machines as noted above.
-Testing is simply ensuring the programs run as expected; output files are not strictly compared due to expected minor variations.

 In order to ensure bugs are not the result of building on different systems, and to ensure the minimum of additional software is sufficient, the aforementioned